avenirs-esr/avenirs-dsav/src/components/navigation/AvPagination/AvPagination.md

 # Pagination - `AvPagination`

-## 🌟 Introduction
+## ✨ Introduction

-The `AvPagination` component is an adaptation of the `DsfrPagination` code.
-It is a pagination system compliant with good ergonomic and accessibility practices (ARIA).
+The `AvPagination` is a pagination system compliant with good ergonomic and accessibility practices (ARIA).
 It allows easy navigation through multiple pages, with advanced features such as page display limitation and event management.

-🏅 Documentation on `DsfrPagination` can be found at [VueDSFR](https://vue-ds.fr/composants/DsfrPagination)

-## 📐 Structure
+## 🏗️ Structure

 This component displays links for the first, previous, middle, next and last pages, with adaptive controls according to pagination status.

-## 🛠️ Props
+## 🏷️ Props

 | Name | Type | Default | Mandatory | Description |
 | --- | --- | --- | --- | --- |